tera-toolbox/tera-toolbox/doc/mod/client-interface.md

 ```

 ### Example 3: Querying and building a list of all item names
-Note the "true" here - listing all matching nodes instead of just the first one.
+Note the `true` here - listing all matching nodes instead of just the first one.
 This returns a (possibly empty) array of nodes instead of a single node.
 ```js
 mod.queryData('/StrSheet_Item/String/', [], true).then(result => {
     let ItemNames = {};